anittajithay-gif/Tomato-Leaf-Disease-Detection/README.md

-#🍅 Tomato-Leaf-Disease-Detection
+# 🍅 Tomato Leaf Disease Detection

-Deep Learning based Tomato Leaf Disease Detection using TensorFlow and Gradio
+Deep Learning based Tomato Leaf Disease Detection using **TensorFlow, Keras, and MobileNetV2**.

-An intelligent **Deep Learning** application that detects diseases in tomato leaves from uploaded images using **TensorFlow/Keras (MobileNetV2)**.
+An intelligent Deep Learning application that detects diseases in tomato leaves from uploaded images using **TensorFlow/Keras (MobileNetV2)**.
 This project helps farmers and researchers identify plant diseases quickly and accurately.

+---

 ## 📜 Project Overview

 This project classifies tomato leaf images into different disease categories using a trained **MobileNetV2** model.
 Users can upload a tomato leaf image and receive the predicted disease instantly.

+---

 ## 🚀 Features